nicolaspayen1978/nicolaspayen1978/README.md

 ## Areas of Interest

 - **Climate Tech** 🌍: Committed to promoting sustainable practices and technologies to help address climate change.
 - **Investment Strategy** 📈: A focus on growth-value investment with a strong impact component.
 - **Innovation and Entrepreneurship** 🚀: Passionate about supporting and analyzing the start-up journey.
 - **Energy Transition** ⚡: Exploring decarbonization, energy efficiency, and electrification.

+If you are interested in the energy transition and Climate Technologies, then you can join this **[Linkedin Group ](https://www.linkedin.com/groups/12485043/)**.
+I use this group to keep track of all relevant information I come across related to Climate Change mitigation.

 ## Featured Repositories